-- Change state requirements around counselor training to include implicit bias and cultural competency. - Institutions should incorporate implicit bias and cultural competency into their internal trainings for advisors, and should include these skills in evaluations of advisors. - Have advisors make academic, financial, and wellness plans with Black student - Ensure that advisors help students plan not only for their academic paths through college, but also for how they will manage their finances and their health while in school and post-graduation. - Inform students of the various support/ mentorship resources that they can leverage during their time in college and give them a roadmap displaying the possible "touchpoints" so that they can plan how they will - Make advisors' caseloads manageable and 🛜 optimize them to reflect student need - · Institutions should set a maximum number of students that advisors can serve to give advisors enough time for each advisee. - Advisors' time should be allocated equitably -for example, if an advisor serves predominantly Black, first-generation students, the limit on the number of students they serve should be lower to acknowledge that some students might - Emphasize the need for proactive support, rather than reactive response to a student coming in for assistance.
+- Ensure all advisors are trained in cultural competency and implicit bias - Change state requirements around counselor training to include implicit bias and cultural competency. - Institutions should incorporate implicit bias and cultural competency into their internal trainings for advisors, and should include these skills in evaluations of advisors. - Have advisors make academic, financial, and wellness plans with Black student advisees - Ensure that advisors help students plan not only for their academic paths through college, but also for how they will manage their finances and their health while in school and post-graduation. - Inform students of the various support/ mentorship resources that they can leverage during their time in college and give them a roadmap displaying the possible "touchpoints" so that they can plan how they will leverage these resources. - Make advisors' caseloads manageable and optimize them to reflect student need - Institutions should set a maximum number of students that advisors can serve to give advisors enough time for each advisee. - Advisors' time should be allocated equitably -for example, if an advisor serves predominantly Black, first-generation students, the limit on the number of students they serve should be lower to acknowledge that some students might need additional support. - Reframe advisor role so that their primary focus is ensuring students can graduate and are successful at the institution - Emphasize the need for proactive support, rather than reactive response to a student coming in for assistance.